Events

-• The historic New Industries Building features the exhibit, Red Power on Alcatraz: Perspectives 50 Years Later.
-This exhibit recognizes the 50th anniversary of the Alcatraz Occupation by Indians of All Tribes, a key event in the Native American civil rights movement.
+Housed in the historic New Industries Building are two current exhibits: Red Power on Alcatraz: Perspectives 50 Years Later, which commemorates the 50th anniversary of the Alcatraz Occupation by Indians of All Tribes—a pivotal event in the Native American civil rights movement—and Birds in a Changing Climate, which examines the island’s waterbird populations.

 Lighthouse